The management of civil parking enforcement within the County of Devon by the Council will:

 This will reduce the likelihood of criticism and complaints against you and your colleagues.

-During routine or pre-planned visits, doctors and other medical professionals such as midwives or district nurses are not considered exempt and should comply with the parking restrictions.
+During routine or pre planned visits Doctors and other medical professionals such as midwives or district nurses are not considered exempt and should comply with the parking restrictions.

 If a medical professional is attending an emergency, they would be considered exempt as long as they have left a headed laminate detailing the nature of their role and that they are attending a medical emergency.

-This means that the Council has no way of knowing whether a vehicle parked on a dropped kerb belongs to the householder or has the householder’s permission to park there.
+This means that the Council have no way of knowing whether a vehicle parked on a dropped kerb belongs to the householder or has the householder’s permission to park there.
 In view of this, the Council can only enforce if a complaint is received from the householder.
+When a complaint is made, if possible, a CEO will be sent to the site and will issue a PCN in accordance with the guidelines detailed below.

 Any instance of a vehicle being parked more than 50cm from the edge of the carriageway will be enforced against using a code 26.
 This includes double parking.